MEleonoraRossi/Phylogenomics-Tutorial/Tutorial.md

 If you want to run TrimAl:
 ```sh
 for a in *.mafft.fasta;
 	do trimal -in $a -out $a.trim  -fasta -gappyout;
 done
 ```
-[Here](https://trimal.readthedocs.io/en/latest/algorithms.html) you can check what the gappyout option does
+[Here](https://trimal.readthedocs.io/en/latest/algorithms.html) you can check what the gappyout option does.

 If you want to run BMGE:
 the `-g` flag allows you to remove alignment positions with > 80% gaps, you can decide which sides to exclude by changing the percentage of gaps you want to remove.